Here Are The Russia Collusion Questions Robert Mueller Plans To Ask Donald Trump, Revealed By 'New York Times'

 • When did you become aware of the Trump Tower meeting?

-This question refers to the June 9, 2016, meeting in Trump Tower between Donald Trump Jr., Manafort, Trump’s son-in-law Jared Kushner and a group of Russian emissaries led by lawyer Natalia Veselnitskaya, who has since admitted serving as an “informant” for the Kremlin.
+This question refers to the June 9, 2016, meeting in Trump Tower between Donald Trump Jr., Manafort, Trump’s son-in-law Jared Kushner, and a group of Russian emissaries led by lawyer Natalia Veselnitskaya, who has since admitted serving as an “informant” for the Kremlin.

 • What involvement did you have in the communication strategy, including the release of Donald Trump Jr.’s emails?